-In the Tarkine – the forest floor comes to life
+In the Tarkine (takayna) – the forest floor comes to life

-With borders in Tasmanian closed until December 2020, its time to start planning for 2021.
-Summer and autumn is a great time to visit the Tarkine.
+With borders in Tasmania largely closed until December 2021, it’s time to start planning for 2022 and beyond.
+Summer and autumn is a great time to visit the Tarkine, or more appropriately “takayna”.
 The rainforest comes into bloom and a huge array of fungi push their heads from the forest floor and emerge clinging to the sides of fallen trees.
 The shapes and colours bring the forest floor to life.
 Lurid blue, bright red, sunny yellow, lime green.

 The mosses and lichens are also worth close inspection.
 In 2011 a species of lichen was found in the Tarkine that had previously only been found in the British Isles and Scandinavia.